-Mold is a microorganism with a thousand different varieties, not all are toxic mould.
+Mould is a microorganism with a thousand different varieties, not all are toxic mould.
 Million of mold spores are suspended in the air and cover surfaces all the time around us, even in our homes.
 Mold is not active unless they have three conditions to live.
 The mould spores themselves, moisture and a food source.
 A food source is any carbon-based product including wood, sheetrock(drywall), wood flooring, and food.
-Mold is a common fungus that thrives in moist areas including bathrooms, basements, attics, and kitchens.
+Mould is a common fungus that thrives in moist areas including bathrooms, basements, attics, and kitchens.

 What Types Of Mould Are There?

-The media refers to mold as “black slimy mold”, “toxic black mold”, and “killer mold”.
+The media refers to mould as “black slimy mould”, “toxic black mould”, and “killer mould”.
 Currently, there are over 30 000 different types of mould species and many believe there is a lot more varieties.
 Some common types of dangerous moulds are:

 Stachybotrys are the most dangerous and their symptoms are: